No Skills Check and 24/7 Service

 Once you pass the test, you will be able to download an instant provider card.
 We will also put your physical card in the mail within 1 business day.
 This mean that you can use our service and become certified 24/7 without the hassle of scheduling a skills test or working around other people's schedules.

-We want all of our customers to be fully satisfied with our BLS, ACLS and PALS recertification and certification classes.
-So, all of our courses come with a six-month refund guarantee.
+We want all of our customers to be fully satisfied with our BLS, ACLS, and PALS recertification and certification classes.
+So, all of our courses come with a three-month refund guarantee.
 We offer this unprecedented guarantee simply for your peace of mind.

 We will refund 100% of your money if you are unhappy with our courses within the first three months.

-If you know that you will need additional ACLS or PALS recertification, Georgia training from ACLS Training Center can save you money if you opt to purchase the classes together.
+If you know that you will need additional BLS or PALS recertification, training from ACLS Training Center can save you money if you opt to purchase the classes together.

 The team at the online ACLS Training Center works hard to stay up-to-date with new cardiac-related information and practices.
 For example, our courses have been updated to reflect the significant changes made by the American Heart Association® in 2015.